ColumPaget/Alaya/README.md

 PROXY SUPPORT
 =============

 Alaya has very rudimentary proxy support.
 The CONNECT method is supported, as are GET requests that specify a full URL rather than a file path.
-I find this is enough for me to use alaya to get to internet radio stations from behind corporate firewalls.
+If compiled with `--enable-socks` then alaya will support SOCKS4a connections on the same port as HTTP/HTTPS (SOCKS5 is planned for a future release).

-These proxy functions are not enabled by default, you'll have to enable them by using the '-m' command line arg or 'HttpMethods' config file entry.
+HTTP and SOCKS4a proxy functions are not enabled by default, you'll have to enable them by using the '-m' command line arg or 'HttpMethods' config file entry.
+'RGET' and 'RPOST' are the http methods for HTTP proxing.
+'CONNECT' is the method for https proxying.
+'SOCKS' is the method name for SOCKS4a proxing.
 For example:

 ```
 	alaya -m CONNECT,RGET